 Psychotherapy in Pennsylvania

-Psychotherapy, also known as talk therapy, counseling, or therapy, is a method used to treat mental health and behavioral health conditions by speaking with a trained counselor, therapist, psychologist, or psychiatrist.
+Psychotherapy, also known as talk therapy, counseling, or therapy, is used to treat mental health and behavioral health conditions by speaking with a trained counselor, therapist, psychologist, or psychiatrist.
 A trained professional will have therapy sessions with an individual, couple, family, or a group, using a range of techniques to address mental health issues or problems people may be struggling to manage.

 What is Psychotherapy?

 Therapists are licensed mental health care professionals, including counselors, social workers, psychologists, psychiatrists, and psychiatric nurses.
 The goal of psychotherapy is to reduce the symptoms of psychological distress, change negative behavior and thought patterns, and guide individuals through difficult periods or transitions in life.
 The therapist and client set goals for treatment and have sessions in which the client talks about their feelings, thoughts, and behaviors in a safe, guided setting.
 The therapist uses a range of techniques to help clients to overcome personal issues, deal with stress, and manage mental health conditions.
 Psychotherapy for drug addiction is a common tool used privately and in treatment programs.

 Psychotherapy provides people with a safe space to explore emotions, thoughts, and feelings without fear of judgment or retribution for anything they may say during a session.
 All conversations between a therapist and client are protected by confidentiality and HIPPA laws, except in the case of a client threatening self-harm or to harm others, in which case the therapist is required by law to disclose this information.

 Some insurance covers psychotherapy for drug addiction and mental health conditions, but sometimes a person must look for other options when the cost is a concern.
 Many places offer reduced cost, or “sliding scale”, or even free therapy for those who qualify.